Interesting articles

-PortCheck is a free command line tool for Windows 10 / Windows 11.
-It checks if a remote machine answers on a specific TCP port.
+PortCheck is a free command line tool for Windows 11.
+It checks if a remote machine answers on a specific TCP port and has many other features:

 Checks multiple devices simultaneously on predefined or self defined ports